 How did you choose the jewellery you wore on the day?

-Lets not forget the boys! how did they choose what they wore on the day and where they purchased?
+Lets not forget the boys!
+How did they choose what they wore on the day?

 Any tips for brides regarding choosing hairstyles?

-What was important to you when choosing your makeup artist?
+What was important to you when choosing your bridal makeup artist?